 The groups are formed and constituted so that rules exist whereby each member is committed to another.

 Over time, the original constitution may vary, dependent upon issues and events which later transpire.

-The engine and driver to group actions is always vested in the consumers, who instruct and finance the litigation.
-In some circumstance the management committee may have a need to choose elect a Funder so that the consumers are at little or no risk of high costs or adverse costs.
-TESS have formed a litigation funding Company for such events and do fund many clients either directly or via crowd funding arrangements.
-Equally some in the group might elect to fund, whist others do not, either/or group litigation can benefit as member numbers could be driven up reducing exposure to adverse costs.
+The engine and driver to group actions are always vested in the consumers, who instruct and finance the litigation.
+In some circumstance, the management committee may have a need to choose to elect a Funder so that the consumers are at little or no risk of high costs or adverse costs.
+TESS has formed a litigation funding Company for such events and does fund many clients either directly or via crowdfunding arrangements.
+Equally some in the group might elect to fund, whilst others do not, either/or group litigation can benefit as member numbers could be driven up reducing exposure to adverse costs.